 Each year, the PIGs serve as hosts for the Petit Jean Performance Festival.
 A national performance festival, Petit Jean attracts participants from colleges and universities from across the nation.
 Participants present individual and group performances and, over the two days of the festival, participate in a small group to create a performance for presentation to all festival participants.

 The Performance Interest Group is the present-day incarnation of the North Texas Reader's Theatre founded by Dr. Ted Colson.
 In 1989, Dr. Jay Allison took over leadership of the group and changed the name to the Performance Interest Group.
 The name change represented an expanding focus that included a wider range of performance forms.

-- Vice President: Sloan Scott
+- President: Sloan Scott